 - Animation when scrolling can direct attention to a call-to-action.
 On-scroll animation effects can be used to draw attention to a specific section of the site, almost pointing to an area like an arrow.
 Thinking out of the box, the effects don’t always need to occur right when the user scrolls to a new section.
 For example, the scroll animation can happen after the text has loaded, then when the user starts scrolling, it signals the animation to load a “Next Steps” button.
 The scrolling indicates that the user is done reading and now needs direction.
 Overall, it keeps the webpage engaging, ultimately leading to more conversions.

 - Website scrolling effects prevent users from becoming lost when navigating.
 As Matt Eller says, “Animation can be used to make transitions more obvious, so it’s clear what happened between where the user started and ended up.”

 When Do You Implement Scroll Animation?

 During the website development process, front-end developers can integrate scroll effects utilizing CSS scroll animation.
-Using this coding technique, it is possible to implement almost any website scrolling effects, such as elements that appear from the side of your screen, or elements scrolling in from a different direction.
+Using this coding technique, it is possible to implement almost any website scrolling effects, such as elements appearing from the side of your screen, or elements scrolling in from a different direction.
 Generally, this step occurs after the design has been finalized and before back-end development begins.
 At Blue Compass, our Iowa web designers and front-end developers meet to discuss possible animations that can be created based on the static design.

 Examples of Website Scrolling Effects